Quick Navigation

 - Is parking included at Kirkwall hotels?

 Kirkwall is the most walkable base in Orkney.
-From the steps of St Magnus Cathedral you can reach the harbour in ten minutes, the bus station in five, and a row of restaurants, distillery tasting rooms and centuries-old closes in any direction.
-Every hotel in this guide sits inside that walking radius.
-We have ranked them honestly — by location, food, comfort and the kind of trip they actually suit — and linked each to its full Orkney Stays page where you can check live rates and book direct.
+From the steps of St Magnus Cathedral you can reach the harbour in eight minutes, the bus station in five, and a row of restaurants, distillery tasting rooms and centuries-old closes in any direction.
+Five of the seven stays below sit inside a ten-minute walk of the cathedral.
+Two do not, and we have measured exactly how far each one is rather than rounding it down.
+We have ranked them honestly — by location, food, comfort and the kind of trip they actually suit — and linked each to its full Orkney Stays page where you can check dates and book direct.
+If you would rather self-cater or want a B&B, browse all Kirkwall accommodation.

 This guide assumes you have already settled on Kirkwall as your Orkney base.
 If you are still choosing between Orkney bases — weighing Stromness, the outer isles or a Mainland village against the capital — our decision tree compares each town on travel time, food, evening atmosphere and what you can reach on foot.